 - Boil vinegar, water, sugar, salt, ginger, and garlic in a saucepan.
 Give it a taste and adjust if necessary.

-- Tightly pack the vegetables into glass jars and pour the hot brine until completely submerged.
+- Tightly pack the papaya mixture into glass jars and pour the hot brine until completely submerged.

 - Let it cool, then put the airtight lids on.